Reducing Disorder-Induced Backscattering in Photonic Crystal Waveguides through Inverse Design: Theory and Methods

 The premise of inverse design is to treat certain design parameters, $\bm x$, as inputs to a function that gives the figure of merit for the device, and then to minimize the function under designated constraints.
 Fundamentally, this is an optimization problem written as:

-where the functions $g_i$ and $h_i$ represent constraints placed on the final design, $\tilde L_{\tilde k}^{\text{W1}/\text{ZIW}}$ is the function giving the figure of merit, and $\bm x$ is the design parameters.
+where the functions $g_i$ represent constraints placed on the final design, $\tilde L_{\tilde k}^{\text{W1}/\text{ZIW}}$ is the function giving the figure of merit, and $\bm x$ are the design parameters.
+Equality constraints can also be used, but are not used in this paper.
 There are a variety of ways to find good solutions within the design space, but we have chosen to use gradient based optimization as it is known to be effective~\cite{Deng2024,Nussbaum2021,PhysRevA.106.033514}.
 Gradient based inverse design is only possible since the derivatives can be efficiently calculated for both GME and the formula for backscattering, Eq. \eqref{eq:backFull}~\cite{Minkov2020}.

 A typical gradient based optimization routine can be used to minimize the figure of merit of interest.
 This allows for a much more efficient search of the design space than conventional brute force methods.
 We define the figure of merit as,